Milind Gadhavi

-Milind Gadhavi (Gujarati: મિલિન્દ ગઢવી b.
+Milind Gadhavi (b.
 1 May 1985) is a Gujarati language poet and lyricist from Gujarat, India.
 He has penned songs for several Gujarati movies.
 He is a recipient of the 15th Transmedia award for best lyrics for Gujarati film, Premji: Rise of a Warrior.

 Early life

 Gadhavi was born in Datrana, a village in Mendarda taluka of Junagadh district to Bharatkumar Gadhavi and Chandanbahen Gadhavi.
 He was educated in schools and institutions including Roopayatan, Good Samaritan English Medium High School (Amreli), Gurukul (Savarkundla), Carmel Convent High School (Junagadh), St. Xavier's High School (Jamnagar), St. Mary's School (Porbandar), Swami Vivekanand Vinay Mandir (Junagadh).
 He completed his Bachelor of Commerce in 2009 from Saurashtra University and M.B.A. in 2011 from the Faculty of Management Studies, M.S.
 University, Vadodara.

 He wrote his first poem in 6th standard at the age of 11, and wrote his first ghazal in 8th standard.
 In 12th standard, he learned the metres of ghazal and ventured in metrical form.